professor-curious-logo

 Price decreases significantly, and quantity increases slightly.

-How does PES affect the effectiveness of a government subsidy?
+How does PES relate to the availability of resources?